Broadcasting in Ad Hoc Multiple Access Channels: A non-adaptive activation based broadcast

-\begin{theorem} When algorithm \textsc{Counting-Backoff} is executed on a channel with collision detection against an adversary of type $(\rho,b)$, where $\rho<\frac{1}{3}$ and $b>1$, then packet latency is at most $\frac{3b-3}{1-3\rho}$ and the number of packets queued in any round is at most $\frac{3b-7}{4}$. \end{theorem}
+\begin{theorem} When algorithm \textsc{Counting-Backoff} is executed on a channel with collision detection against an adversary of type $(\rho,b)$, where $\rho<\frac{1}{3}$ and $b\ge 3$, then packet latency is at most $\frac{3b-3}{1-3\rho}$ and the number of packets queued in any round is at most $\frac{3b-3}{2}$. \end{theorem}

-\begin{proof} Let $\tau$ be a time interval such that a station is activated in the first round of~$\tau$ and this station's last packet is transmitted in the last round of $\tau$, where the length $|\tau|$ of $\tau$ is greatest achievable.
-Let the adversary apply a strategy as stipulated in Lemma~\ref{lem:best-strategy-stack}.
+\begin{proof} Let $\tau$ be a time interval such that a station is activated in the first round of~$\tau$ and this station's last packet is transmitted in the last round of $\tau$, where the length $|\tau|$ of $\tau$ is greatest with this property achievable by the adversary.
+We may assume that $\tau$ begins in the first round of the execution, as then the adversary is not additionally constrained by previous injections.
+Let the adversary apply a strategy that is most conducive to packet delay.
 It could be the following specific strategy.
-First a stack of two stations is created, and then a new station is activated as soon as possible in an odd-numbered round, counting from the previous activation, by injecting one packet.
-The result of this strategy is that the stack is made to grow as big as possible by a contiguous sequence of activations, and when the stack cannot be enlarged anymore, then it is kept decreasing in size as slowly as possible.
-We may assume that $\tau$ begins in the first round of the execution, as then the adversary is not additionally constrained by previous injections.
+First a stack of two stations is created, and then a new station is activated three rounds after the last activation, as long as this is possible.
+This means that the beginning of the execution looks like that with a pattern depicted in Table~\ref{tab:example-counting-backoff-lack-fairness}

-Let some $k$ packets be injected in~$\tau$.
-Each of the packets injected in $\tau$ is heard in $\tau$, which contributes $k$ rounds.
-When a collision occurs, then one of the participating packets is a newly injected one.
-So each collision can be associated with one packet, which results in a correspondence between the packets injected after the first round of $\tau$ and the rounds of collisions.
-It follows that when $k$ packets are injected in $\tau$ then the number of collisions is $k-2$.
-It is advantageous to have a silent round after a successful transmission, except for the first transmission in the second round of~$\tau$.
-The last successful transmission in $\tau$ ends $\tau$, so there is no room for the following silent round, but the first round of $\tau$ is silent which serves as a replacement in counting.
-We obtain that there are $k-1$ silent rounds within the interval~$\tau$.

 It follows that if $k$ packets are injected in~$\tau$, then $\tau$ consists of $k$ rounds in which messages are heard, $k-1$ silent rounds, and $k-2$ rounds with collisions, for a total of $3k-3$ rounds.
 Let $t=|\tau|$ be the length of~$\tau$.
 By the specification of the adversary, at most $\rho t + b$ packets are injected in~$\tau$.
 The worst case occurs when all these packets are heard in $\tau$, so that $k=\rho t + b$.
 We obtain a system of two equations,